replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## builder

 To create an `.airgap` bundle for a release that uses Helm charts, the Replicated vendor portal renders templates of the Helm charts with `helm template`.
 The `builder` key specifies the values from the Helm chart `values.yaml` file that the vendor portal uses to create the `.airgap` bundle.
-For more information, see [Air Gap](/vendor/helm-overview#air-gap) in _About Deploying Helm Charts_.

 <HelmBuilderRequirements/>

-For more information about using the `builder` key, see [Air Gap](/vendor/helm-overview#air-gap) in _About Deploying Helm Charts_.
+For more information, see [Air Gap](/vendor/helm-overview#air-gap) in _About Deploying Helm Charts_.